blkdevcon/eleventy-dot-js-blog/content/pages/about.md

 ### 🚧 Lower barrier to entry

-One fewer language to write `===` one fewer language to learn in order to get started
+One fewer language to write `===` one fewer language to learn in order to get started.

 ### 🤯 Lower cognitive overhead

-One fewer language to write `===` one fewer language to improve your skills
+One fewer language to write `===` one fewer language to improve your skills.

 ### 🧹 Lower technical debt

-One fewer language to write `===` one fewer language to maintain for the lifecycle of a project
+One fewer language to write `===` one fewer language to maintain for the lifecycle of a project.

 ### 🕰️ More resilient code